Lent is almost here! Today I have a whole list to share with you of Lenten activities, books, prayer, and more that you can do as a family.

 - Preparing for Lent – here is a short video from Father Mike, who is always funny, about preparing for Lent

-If you are subscribed and have access to Subscribers Hollow, check out all my FREE printables available for Lent.
+Check out all of my FREE printables available for Lent in the Printable Library.
 Not subscribed?
-Click below to subscribe and get access.
+No problem, just click the button below to subscribe and get access.